-(Alameda), and the hospice project.
-For one of the post-discharge projects (San Bernardino), Medi-Cal beneficiaries constituted the largest share of enrollees and Medicare beneficiaries accounted for the second largest share.
-Medi-Cal beneficiaries and uninsured persons comprised the majority of patients enrolled in Ventura's tuberculosis project, San Diego's frequent EMS user project, Stanislaus' alternate destination - mental health project, and San Francisco's alternate destination - sobering center project.
-Many of the people who these projects serve have mental illness, substance use disorders, or other conditions that limit their access to employer-sponsored health insurance.
+Consistent with findings from the original evaluation report, the distribution of patients by health insurance status varied substantially across the 18 projects, in large part due to differences in the characteristics of the patients served.
+Medicare beneficiaries accounted for the largest percentage of patients enrolled by four of the five post-discharge projects (Alameda, Butte, Solano, and UCLA - Glendale), one of the Frequent EMS User projects (Alameda), and the Hospice project.
+For one of the post-discharge projects (San Bernardino), Medi-Cal beneficiaries constituted the largest share of enrollees, and Medicare beneficiaries accounted for the second-largest share.
+Medi-Cal beneficiaries and uninsured persons comprised the majority of patients enrolled in Ventura's Directly Observed Therapy for Tuberculosis project, San Diego's and San Francisco's Frequent EMS User projects, Stanislaus' and Santa Clara's Alternate Destination - Mental Health projects, and San Francisco's Alternate Destination - Sobering Center project.
+Many of the people whom these projects serve have mental illness, substance use disorders, or other conditions that limit their access to employer-sponsored health insurance.
 Persons who are dually eligible for Medicare and Medi-Cal are classified as Medicare beneficiaries because Medicare is responsible for paying the majority of costs associated with their hospitalizations, ED visits, and office visits.
-Table 2 displays these findings in tabular form and Figure 1 displays them graphically.
+Table 2 displays these findings in tabular form, and Figure 1 displays them graphically.